fibo/.software/README.md

 If you imagine you could replicate the installation just unpackaging it in many servers, you will agree that it is a big amount of time saved.

-To install the package just login on a __twin__ machine, for instance _host2.example.com_, with the same user, for instance _user_ get the package and uncompress it.
+To install the package just login on another machine, for instance _host2.example.com_, get the package and uncompress it.

     $ cd $DOTSOFTWARE_ROOT_DIR/Perl
     $ mkdir packages